The Glia Society

 Below are the rules of the Glia Society's electronic mail forum, open only to the society's members.
 Said forum is a place for general intellectual discussion and announcements on any topic.
 Any offense against these rules may result in temporary or permanent friendly removal from the forum:

-- Rudeness and personal attacks are forbidden, as (and for instance) are lies, insults, putting words into another's mouth, slander, character assassination, crime, and any other type of misbehaviour.
-While there are no taboo topics and there is absolute freedom of speech, this freedom does not exclude misbehavers from being punishable.
-Do note this rule does not curtail one's freedom to speak truth, as personal attacks as meant here are always violations of truth.
+- Rudeness and personal attacks are forbidden, as (and for instance) are lies, insults, putting words into another's mouth, slander, character assassination, crime, or any other type of misbehaviour.
+While there are no taboo topics and there is absolute freedom of speech, this freedom does not exclude missbehavers from being punishable.

 - When introducing a new topic, do not just click "Reply" but change the subject line to reflect the new topic.